Part of the “Improving information ROI” series

 So, you’ve spent all that time fighting for a tool that you know will vastly improve your organization’s efficiency, reduce missed opportunities, remove repressive data silos… You’ve convinced senior leadership for the budget, got IT on board to help implement, successfully migrated all legacy information and data to the new platform…

-So how do you make sure everyone in your company knows about your new knowledge asset, and most importantly, knows how to use it in the best way to support their own business needs?
+But how do you make sure everyone in your company knows about your new knowledge asset, and most importantly, knows how to use it in the best way to support their own business needs?

 1) Know your audience